 Literary Magazine - Spires - The College's student-produced arts and literary magazine is published in the spring under the auspices of the English/Communications Department.
-It features original poetry, fiction, artwork, and photographs by the campus community with an emphasis on student work.
+It features original poetry, fiction, artwork, and photographs.
+The emphasis is on student work.
+It is also open to submissions from the wider campus community and from the surrounding area.